 He refused and shouted above the raging wind, “God is not finished with us yet.”

-His inclusive statement hurled a spear into my heart.
+His inclusive statement hurled a javelin into my heart.
 If I were to drown, would he remain until it was too late to save himself?

 “Now!”
 I struggled but the cramps had become more severe.
 My lungs were bursting and my heart thudded against aching ribs.
 Water went up my nose and made my brain feel as if it were on fire.
 I went under and was twisted by the undertow.
 I hit something!
 Was it a shark?
 At this depth we were in the centre of his dining table.
 I wanted Dennis to be far away when I surfaced—if I surfaced.
 Then I could escape.
 Not a suicidal wish, just a recognition of my fate.